First NZ school building and te reo Māori lesson book

 Alexander Turnbull Library

-Ignoring Marsden's directive not to go to England, Kendall went with Hongi Hika & Hohaia Parata Waikato of Rangihoua
+However, on 2 March 1820, Kendall departed with Hongi Hika & Hohaia Parata Waikato of Rangihoua for England

-They departed aboard the 'New Zealander' & after 17 weeks reached England on 3 July 1830 where they stayed for 5 months
+They sailed aboard the 'New Zealander' & after 17 weeks reached England on 3 July 1830 where they stayed for 5 months

 Alexander Turnbull Library